hanyulo/knowledge/javascript/javascriptInfo/06_advanced_working_with_functions/closure.md

 <img src="./assets/lexical_environment_assign_value.png">

 ## Tmp Conclusion
-* A variable is a property of a special internal object, associated with the currently executing block/function/script.
+* A variable is a property of the special internal object (Lexical Environment Object), associated with the currently executing code block/ invoking function/whole script.
-* Working with variables is actually working with the properties of that object.
+* Working with variables is actually working with the properties of that object (Lexical Environment Object).

 ## Function Declaration
 * function declaration exist in the lexical environment before the execution.